Darkarche3/tp/docs/UserGuide.md

 7. The `clear` command only clears the library user data.
 The usage pertaining to this command will be made clearer with the implementation of future features.
 Refer to the **Future Features** section above for more information.
 8. UI may not display special characters as intended.
 9. Some languages may cause the UI to display unexpectedly.
 For example, Arabic characters will cause the text starts from right to left.
+10. When using multiple b/ prefix for addbook, borrow, delbook, donate, return, only the last b/ prefix will be

 --------------------------------------------------------------------------------------------------------------------